ItalyStrap/theme-json-generator/docs/02-advanced-usage.md

 }
 ```

+But we made some effort to initialize all `Presets`, how can we use them in the `Styles` section?

-By passing the `$presets` collection to a style class constructor, you can access and use predefined settings within your styles, enhancing reusability and consistency:
+Pass the `$presets` collection to a style class constructor, this way you can access and use `Presets` value within your styles section, enhancing reusability and consistency:

 ```php
 use ItalyStrap\ThemeJsonGenerator\Domain\Input\Styles\Color;